-It's a well known fact that most poltergeists appear when there's someone in your house that's coming of age.
-Usually, teenage girls tend to cause poltergeists because their hormones are peaking and they may be unconsciously manipulating the items in the house by psychokinesis.
+It's a well-known fact that most poltergeists appear when there's someone in your house that's coming of age.
+Usually, teenage or preteen girls tend to cause poltergeists because their hormones are peaking and they may be unconsciously manipulating the items in the house by psychokinesis.
 The most famous of these cases is the Enfield Haunting, a case that saw an 11-year-old girl levitating and speaking with the voice of a much older man.

-The Enfield case is the most well known of poltergeist stories, and it hits all of the important bullet points: weird noises, shaking furniture, and spooky sounds.
+The Enfield case is the most well-known of poltergeist stories, and it hits all of the important points: weird noises, shaking furniture, and spooky sounds.
 The haunting ended when the family moved out of the house and never looked back.

 If things around your house start disappearing, don't freak out yet, you might simply be experiencing disappearing object phenomenon.

 So, if your cell phone and favorite shoes keep disappearing, then you're still running a 90% chance of not having a poltergeist, but if those same things start levitating in front of you, you probably have a poltergeist on your hands.
 In 2016, a family in Scotland was scared out of their homes when their chihuahua started levitating.